iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 In Iowa, traffic tickets from moving violations stay on the driver’s record for 5–12 years, depending on the type and severity of the offense.

-For example, a speeding ticket may stay on the driver’s record for 5 years, and a citation for drunk driving will remain on the driver’s record for 12 years.
+For example, a speeding ticket may stay on the driver’s record for 5 years, and a citation for drunk driving might remain on the driver’s record for 12 years.

 Is a Summons Worse Than a Ticket in Iowa?

-Traffic tickets are resolved with fines, while a summons request that a traffic offender appears in a traffic court.
-Given that summons are generally issued to repeat or serious offenders and that it usually mandates a court appearance, it may be worse than a ticket.
+Traffic tickets can be resolved by the payment of fines, while a summons may require that a traffic offender appear in a traffic court.
+Given that summons are generally issued to repeat or serious offenders, and that it usually mandates a court appearance, it may be considered worse than a ticket.

 • Criminal Records